Friday, January 31, 2025

 Fortunately, you have to focus so much on your next step, it distracts you from other scenarios.

-Then the trail crosses to the other side of the narrow ridge and a steep incline, slightly off-camber, now has to be negotiated.
+Then the trail crosses to the other side of this narrow ridge called Hogs Back and a steep incline, slightly off-camber, now has to be negotiated.
 This was the scariest bit for mine but you are so focused on where you are going you don't think of anything else.
 Besides, your goal is now just a few hundred metres away at 1,785 metres above sea level

 An occasional tree has found root where grains have gathered in crevices and they make a welcome change in the landscape.